 Kevin is an aspiring author and commentator on a variety of subjects such as media, politics, social issues, history, and more.

-This rant is going to expose the three main reasons as to why our school system is failing our students, as well as explore the solution as to what we can do to fix these problems.
+This article exposes the three main reasons why our school system is failing our students and explores the solutions that may be able to fix these problems.

 - About 35 percent of kids have been threatened online.